-We contacted 70 real estate agents to ask how they help homeowners in noisy areas.
+To know how noise affects real estate prices, we contacted 70 real estate agents to ask how they help homeowners in noisy areas.
 Our survey involved Washington, Oregon, and California.
-During two months, we did contact 10 participants per city; Seattle and Spokane for Washington, Portland, and Eugene for Oregon.
+During two months, we did contact 10 participants per city; Seattle and Spokane for Washington, Portland and Eugene for Oregon.
 And finally, for California, Los Angeles, San Diego, and San Francisco.

 Interviewees were asked to respond to five questions:

 - Are you willing to help homeowners in noisy neighborhoods?

 - Do you alert potential buyers about noise?